villacreses/villacreses.github.io/pages/now.md

 ### {% icon "fa-solid fa-screwdriver-wrench" %} Working on

-- **Intellectual Curiosity:** I've taken full advantage of my flexible schedule to pursue a long overdue catch-up with several pet projects, predominantly doing an exploratory deep dive into various mathematical texts.
 - **Fitness Journey:** I've been practicing yoga with greater frequency over the past few months.
 My goal is to return to my pre-COVID levels of fitness, where I could maintain a 10 min/mi running pace and bike at least 15 miles a day.
-- **Portfolio pieces:** Within a few weeks, I'll start regularly addingnew projects to my portfolio.
+- **Portfolio pieces:** Within a few weeks, I'll start regularly adding new projects to my portfolio.
   These projects display mastery over various stages of full stack development.
+- **AWS Certifications:** I've felt for a long time that my resume does not fully reflect the extent of my knowledge of Amazon Web Services.
+To better signal this, I'll be obtaining certifications indicative of my current experience, as well as where I want to be.

 ### {% icon "fa-solid fa-book-open-reader" %} Currently Reading